Technica-Corporation/ipls_anomaly_detection/README.md

 ## Demonstrating the Solution

-1. From ipls_anomaly_detection, navigate to frontend on the Front-End Device
+1. From ipls_anomaly_detection, navigate to frontend on the Frontend Device

    ```bash
    sh run_docker.sh